 Tips for School Personnel

 - Remember to individualize visual supports to match the student’s abilities and interests.
 Do not overwhelm the learner with visual supports and make sure each serves a real purpose.
-Visit the website at the Indiana Resource Center for Autism at https://www.iidc.indiana.edu/pages/visualsupports for a full catalogue of visual supports.
+Visit the Indiana Resource Center for Autism website or Pinterest page for a full catalogue of visual supports.

-- For some, breaks and calming strategies should be considered as part of the daily routine.
+- For some, breaks, calming strategies, and movement should be considered as part of the daily routine.
 Inconsistency in schedules can cause some individuals to feel overwhelmed, so a pre-determined routine should be implemented daily.
 Providing breaks and calming techniques only after a problem behavior occurs may inadvertently increase the likelihood of that behavior occurring in the future.
 By using a respectful and proactive approach, the individual will build self-esteem and confidence, as well as reduce anxiety.

 - If a student is not able to perform a task, consider whether the request is too abstract.
 For example, telling a student to write a story about something that interests them is very abstract.
 One strategy is to provide specific choices.